lucilleoh/listening-diary/README.md

 Either you didn't listen to music that day, Spotify wasn't connected to Last.fm yet, or the username in `.env` is wrong.
 Check your history is showing up at `last.fm/user/YOUR_USERNAME`.

 **Everything shows as "new"**
-You haven't run the backfill yet — see [section 5](#5-first-time-only-backfill-your-history) — or you ran it but haven't re-synced the days.
+You haven't run the backfill yet—see [section 4](#4-backfill-your-history)—or you ran it but haven't re-synced the days.

 **`port already in use` / `EADDRINUSE`**
 An old server is still running from before.
 Quit it: on Mac/Linux run `lsof -ti:3001 | xargs kill` (for the backend) in a spare terminal, or just restart your computer.